-On March 28, 2017, the Company issued 11.3 million shares of common stock at a price of \$1.50 per share, \$0.001 par value.
-The Company received net proceeds of approximately \$15.2 million, after deducting underwriting commissions and other offering-related expenses.
-The Company uses the net proceeds for working capital, to accelerate the development of next generation products and for general corporate purposes.
+On May 29, 2018, the Company issued 13.5 million shares of common stock, \$0.001 par value and warrants to purchases up to 5.4 million shares of common stock at a combined price of \$1.15.
+The warrants are exercisable any time for a period of 60 months from the date of issuance on May 29, 2018, and are exercisable at a price of \$1.38 per share.
+See Note 7 to the Unaudited Condensed Consolidated Financial Statements for more details.
+The Company received net proceeds of approximately \$13.9 million, after deducting underwriting commissions and other offering-related expenses.
+The Company expects to use the net proceeds for working capital, to accelerate the development of next generation products and for general corporate purposes.
 The Company may also use a portion of the net proceeds to acquire and/or license technologies and acquire and/or invest in businesses when the opportunity arises; however, the Company currently has no commitments or agreements and are not involved in any negotiations with respect to any such transactions.
-The shares were offered pursuant to a shelf registration statement filed on December 9, 2016 with the SEC, as amended on March 15, 2017, which was declared effective by the SEC on March 16, 2017, and as supplemented by a prospectus supplement dated March 23, 2017, which were filed with the SEC pursuant to Rule 424(b) under the Securities Act of 1933, as amended.
+The shares were offered pursuant to a shelf registration statement filed on December 9, 2016 with the SEC, as amended on March 15, 2017, which was declared effective by the SEC on March 16, 2017, and as supplemented by a prospectus supplement dated May 25, 2018, which were filed with the SEC pursuant to Rule 424(b) under the Securities Act of 1933, as amended.

 The Company currently uses its cash to fund its capital expenditures and operations.
-Based on past operating performance and current annual operating plans, the Company believes that its existing cash and cash equivalents, together with available financial resources from the revolving line of credit with Silicon Valley Bank, will be sufficient to fund its operations and capital expenditures and provide adequate working capital for the next twelve months from the date the unaudited condensed consolidated financial statements as of and for the three-month period ended April 1, 2018 are available to be issued.
+Based on past operating performance and current annual operating plans, the Company believes that its existing cash and cash equivalents, together with available financial resources from the revolving line of credit with Silicon Valley Bank, will be sufficient to fund its operations and capital expenditures and provide adequate working capital for the next twelve months from the date the unaudited condensed consolidated financial statements as of and for the six-month period ended July 1, 2018 are available to be issued.

-Table of Contents

-QUICKLOGIC CORPORATION

 NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS -- (Continued)